gftruj/aframe-refraction-system/README.md

  - I do not attach the cubeCamera to the `<a-camera>`.
 The cubeCamera scale ( I think its scale, it may be some other issue, making the envMap smaller) gets messed up, so instead of adjusting it I change its position, so the envMap won't look ridiculous.
 This is a bad idea since its more wasteful then adding one camera to the other, but I'll need to work out the scaling issue.

  I could use the scaling thing to my advantage if I expose it as a variable for people to mess with it.

- - I'm not sure if system tick's work with component tick's, so each of them has one: the system updates the cubemap, the component updates the texture on their ticks.

- - The system should fire once a camera is registered, todo.